A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Characteristics of the new dynamical model

 The AVR is an important result of our fit presented in Fig.~\ref{fig:avr}.
 It shows a significant increase with age, although we do not see a net plateau, as was found by \cite{Gomez1997} for example.
-We shall further discuss this result with the literature in Sect.\ \ref{Sect:discussion}. {\bfv Generally the AVR is given at the solar position, while in our case} the velocity dispersions vary both in $R$ and $z$ as can be seen in Fig.\ \ref{fig:Rz-dens}, and differently from a thin disc component to another one.
+We further discuss this result in the context of the related literature in Sect.\ \ref{Sect:discussion}.
+Generally, the AVR is given at the solar position, while in our case the velocity dispersions vary both in $R$ and $z$ as can be seen in Fig.\ \ref{fig:Rz-dens}, and vary differently from one thin disc component to another.